quicwg/base-drafts/draft-ietf-quic-tls.md

 This document does not create any new IANA registries, but it registers the values in the following registries:

-* TLS ExtensionsType Registry
-  {{!TLS-REGISTRIES=I-D.ietf-tls-iana-registry-updates}} - IANA is to register
-  the quic_transport_parameters extension found in {{quic_parameters}}.
+* TLS ExtensionsType Registry {{!TLS-REGISTRIES=RFC8447}} - IANA is to register the quic_transport_parameters extension found in {{quic_parameters}}.
 The Recommended column is to be marked Yes.
 The TLS 1.3 Column is to include CH and EE.

 --- back